Breadcrumbs

 Program length of training does not exceed the Royal College or College of Family Physicians of Canada standard.

-In July 2022, our Program will implement Competency Based Education and follows the Royal College Competency By Design framework.
+In July 2022, our Program implemented Competency Based Education and follows the Royal College Competency by Design framework.

 This training period spans 24 blocks of residency.
 Residents experience clinical rotations designed to support educational opportunities including neurology, neurosurgery, pediatric neurology, neuroradiology, and internal medicine.
 This is followed by relevant rotations within anatomical pathology, including autopsy, cytopathology, and surgical pathology.

-This training period is expected to span 33 blocks of training.
 This stage covers the core competencies that make up the majority of Neuropathology training.
 Core areas will include teaching in neuroanatomy, surgical neuropathology, muscle and nerve pathology, autopsy and forensic neuropathology, pediatric and perinatal neuropathology, and ancillary testing including immunohistochemistry, electron microscopy, and molecular pathology.
-Experience in digital pathology and telepathology is available.
+Experience in digital pathology is included at multiple training sites.

-During this time (6 blocks), the senior trainee will obtain training experiences designed to support readiness for independent practice.
+During this time (6 blocks direct entry, 5 blocks alternative entry), the senior trainee will obtain training experiences designed to support readiness for independent practice.

 Research